shopwp/documentation/docs/getting-started/syncing.md

 Another known reason for this issue is a conflict with the `Wordfence Security` plugin.
 Deactivating will let the sync continue.

+Another known reason for this issue is regarding how the bulk webhooks work.
+When ShopWP syncs _on more than one_ WordPress site, and one of the syncs cancels early due to an error, the wrong webhook callback address will remain attached to the Shopify store.
+For example, if a user runs a sync on a staging site but it fails, and then attempts to run another sync on a production site—the latter will use the staging site for the webhook callback address which is responsible for delivering the final syncing payload.
+The payload will never arrive (sent to wrong site) and thus appear to be stuck.

+Only one WordPress site can run a sync at any given time (current limitation of using the `BULK_OPERATIONS_FINISH` webhook to retrieve the bulk operation payload).
+The other option is long polling.

 ### Sync stuck at "Removing previously synced data ..."

 This can happen if you have overly aggressive security settings blocking access to the WordPress REST API.